 If you don’t tell us when your circumstances change, you may be doing the wrong thing.

-For example, you need to tell us if:
+For example, you need to tell us if you:

-- your child starts or stops full time secondary study
+- child starts or stops full time secondary study

 Doing the right thing is easy:

-- tell us about changes to your circumstances as soon as possible, and
+- tell us about changes to your circumstances as soon as possible

 It’s never too late to report a change.
-By telling us we can help make sure you receive the right payment.
+By telling us we can help make sure you get the right payment.

-If you’ve received payments you’re not eligible for, you may have to pay us back, plus a recovery fee.
+If you get payments you’re not eligible for, you may have to pay us back, plus a recovery fee.
 Repaying a debt may be difficult, but not telling us when your circumstances change could lead to serious consequences.
 If you deliberately don’t tell us when your circumstances change, you could be committing fraud.

 Read more about how to avoid committing fraud.

-Watch our video about how to update your child’s education details for Family Tax Benefit.
+For help, use our online guide to update your child’s education details for Family Tax Benefit.